sylefeb/VoxModSynth/README.md

 	<img src="images/blog5_synth.jpg" width=200>
 </p>

 Interesting, but these long red bars do not look too good.
-Let's modify the exemplar to prevent red from stacking upon itself -- which will only allow vertical bars of size one.
-To do this, I created in the exemplar the stacking I am expecting if only bars of one red are allowed.
+Let's modify the exemplar to prevent red from stacking upon itself, which will restrict vertical bars to length one.
+To do this, I create in the exemplar the stacking I am expecting, ensuring red does not appear above itself.

 <p align="center">
 	<img src="images/blog6_ex.jpg" width=200>